AIRLab-Sharif/BrainInformationLearning/README.md

 # BrainInfomrationLearning
-This project investigates the relation between computational and physiological notion of information in the sequence learning process.
+This project investigates the relation between computational and biological notions of information in the sequence learning process.